spk2dc/GeneralAssembly_Archive/1_front_end_development/w03d02/instructor_notes/intro_to_dom.md

 **`index.html`**

-1. `html tab` - to insert html boilder plate
+1. `! tab` - to insert html boilder plate
 1. set title to `Hawkins` inside the head